 - Use an ear syringe with lukewarm water or a saline solution.

-Allergies can cause ear congestion when mucus backs up and gets trapped in your Eustachian tube or middle ear.
+Allergies can cause ear congestion when mucus backs up and gets trapped in your eustachian tube or middle ear.
 Taking allergy medications, such as antihistamines and decongestants, can relieve ear congestion and other symptoms.
 Nasal sprays containing steroids, antihistamines, or both may also help.

 You can also try: